sfigg/commercialization-public/test/wpt/wpa-reference-set.md

 For the meanings of the columns in this view, see [Important column definitions](#important-column-definitions), later in this topic.

-## Reference Set Outstanding by Category
+## Reference Set Outstanding Size by Category

 This shows memory pages by category for the viewport.